lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 #### Thermodynamics of life

-In thermodynamics, a 'system' is a specified volume of space, whose energy and matter content can be quantified.
+In thermodynamics, a 'system' is a specified volume of space with a boundary, whose energy and matter content can be quantified.
 The [three types of systems](https://en.wikipedia.org/wiki/Thermodynamic_system#/media/File:Diagram_Systems.svg) are:

 - **Isolated system**: ❌ energy exchange; ❌ matter exchange.
 - **Closed system**: ✅ energy exchange; ❌ matter exchange.